MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/eval-defender-mcas-architecture.md

 ---
 title: Review architecture requirements and the structure for Microsoft Defender for Cloud Apps
-description: Microsoft Defender for Cloud Apps technical diagrams explain the architecture at Microsoft 365 Defender, which will help you build a pilot environment. search.product: eADQiWindows 10XVcnh search.appverid: met150 ms.prod: m365-security
+description: Microsoft Defender for Cloud Apps technical diagrams explain the architecture in Microsoft 365 Defender, which will help you build a pilot environment. search.product: eADQiWindows 10XVcnh search.appverid: met150 ms.prod: m365-security